 Council may declare a dog to be dangerous if it:

-- Has, without being provoked, killed a person or animal (other than vermin).
+- Has, without being provoked, attacked or killed a person or animal (other than vermin).

 - Has, without being provoked, repeatedly threatened to attack or repeatedly chased a person or animal (other than vermin).